List of Queensland Cup records

 Queensland Cup records have been maintained continuously since the first Queensland Cup premiership season of 1996.
-First-grade games played between premiership teams are included, but not pre-season warm-up games or NRL State Championship games.
+Reserve-grade games played between premiership teams are included, but not pre-season warm-up games or NRL State Championship games.
 The following records are taken from Queensland Rugby League's official website and are correct as of the end of the 2016 season.
 All records are correct as of the start of the 2020 season.